-The total OPEB liability in the July 1, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2020 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Interest rate 3.36%2.5% cost of living adjustment, 1% real wage growth and for teachers and administrators a merit increase which Salary increases varies by age from 2.75% to 0% Discount rate 3.36% Healthcare cost trend rates 5.5% in 2019, through 2021.
-Rates gradually decrease from 5.4% in 2022 to 3.8% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model Retirees' share of benefit-related costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.
+Salary increases 2.5% cost of living adjustment, 1% real wage growth and for teachers and administrators a merit increase which varies by age from 2.75% to 0% Discount rate 1.86% Healthcare cost trend rates 5.5% in 2020, through 2023.
+Rates gradually decrease from 5.4% in 2024 to 4.0% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model Retirees' share of benefit-related costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.

-The discount rate was based on S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2019.
+The discount rate was based on S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2020.